 Our current instruments, the Barocycler NEP3229 and NEP2320, require a basic level of instrumentation expertise to set-up for initial operation.
 To support a favorable first experience for our customers, we send a highly trained technical representative to the customer site to install every Barocycler that we sell or lease domestically.
 The installation process includes uncrating and setting up the instrument, followed by introductory user training.
 Product revenue related to current Barocycler instrumentation is recognized upon the completion of the installation and introductory training process of the Barocycler NEP3229 and NEP2320 instrumentation at the customer location, for domestic installations.
-Product revenue related to sales of PCT instrumentation to our foreign distributors and overseas customers, to our domestic distributors, and to our new Barocycler HUB440 instrument is recognized upon the recognition of revenue for the sales of our instrumentation.
-Our sales arrangements do not provide for the expected costs of warranty upon the recognition of revenue related to the HUB440 and our consumable products such as PULSE Tubes, MicroTubes, and application specific kits is recorded upon shipment through a common carrier.
+Product revenue related to sales of PCT instrumentation to our foreign distributors and overseas customers, to our domestic distributors, and to our new Barocycler HUB440 instrument is recognized upon shipment through a common carrier unless installation is specifically requested by the customer.
+We provide for the expected costs of warranty upon the recognition of revenue for the sales of our instrumentation.
+Our sales arrangements do not provide our customers with a right of return.
+Product revenue related to the HUB440 and our consumable products such as PULSE Tubes, MicroTubes, and application specific kits is recorded upon shipment through a common carrier.
 Shipping costs are included in sales and marketing expense.
 Any shipping costs billed to customers are recognized as revenue.